 Client projects and speaking engagement are the results of consistent digital, offline marketing outreach and customers’/friends’ referrals.
 There is no short cut.

 I told Ryerson that he didn’t have to do all that.
 I did everything based on my budget.
 When I started 4 years ago, my revenue was small, so my marketing effort was small.
 Now, I spend more money on a website, SEO, content creation, influencer outreach since I have more revenue available.
 To do marketing right takes time, effort and money.
 You just need to do it, learn from your mistakes and keep working at it.

 Ryerson told me that he will start with my 4 suggestions and he’ll keep me posted on how things go.

 If you have been through a career transition, share with me how you did it.
 Love to hear from you.
 You know where to reach me.

 If you like the podcast, I’d appreciate that you leave a review on iTunes.

-Again, send me your marketing questions or thoughts via Twitter @pamdidner.
+Again, if you want to learn more about how to become a marketing consultant, send me your marketing questions or thoughts via Twitter @pamdidner.

 Before you leave, make sure to check out the previous #7MinMarketing episodes!